vindeiatrix/mutants3/docs/architecture_overview.md

 - **Bootstrap**: `bootstrap/lazyinit.py` (player), `bootstrap/runtime.py` (state dirs/files, themes, world discovery or minimal world creation).
 - **Runtime data**: `state/world/<year>.json`, `state/items/*.json`, `state/monsters/*.json`, `state/ui/themes/*.json`, `state/logs/game.log`.

+## Renderer/UI stack (80-col BBS look)

+The UI is composed of a view model → formatters → styles/themes → renderer; the feedback bus and logsink feed the bottom block and `state/logs/game.log`.

+### UI Contract (minimal lock: open-only directions)
+To prevent regressions, the **direction list is open-only by construction**.
+The renderer iterates `dirs_open` (if provided by the VM) or derives an open-only view from `dirs` and **never** renders blocked entries (terrain/boundary/gates).
+A tiny dev guard (`MUTANTS_DEV=1`) asserts if a blocked edge leaks into `dirs_open`; in non-dev it logs and drops the line.
+This keeps "`west  - terrain blocks the way.`" from reappearing in the direction list, while movement failures are surfaced via feedback, not as direction rows.

 ## Future-proofing choices
 - No hard-coded year: world **discovery** + **nearest year** when needed.
 - Themes are JSON so you can change colors without code.